bovine3dom/france-iris/readme.md

 # Dealing with France

+IRIS contour shapefiles come from https://geoservices.ign.fr/contoursiris and then need some wrangling

 convert lambert 93 (or other) shapefile with wgs84 geojson then make tiles
 ```
 ogr2ogr -f GeoJSON -t_srs EPSG:4326 iris_2020.geojson CONTOURS-IRIS.shp